CaptainCrowbar/rs-io/docs/uri.md

 bool Uri::has_fragment() const noexcept;
 ```

 Query whether a given URI element is present.
+There is no `has_scheme()`
+because the scheme is always present if the URI is not empty.

 ```c++
 std::string Uri::scheme() const;